atmoos/oldQuantities/README.md

 ```

 # Project Goals

 ## A Generic API
 This is primarily a project that lets me explore how far one can push C#'s generics in an API.
-The goal is to create "some" api where generics apply naturally and enhance readability.
+The goal is to create an api where generics apply naturally and enhance readability.
+The provided [sample](sample/Program.cs) (above) attempts to illustrate that.
 On the flip side, some implementation details in this library are plain out scary and weird, but heaps of fun to explore.

 ## Why Physical Quantities?
 Using physical quantities as test subject seemed appropriate, as there are a limited number of units and SI-prefixes.
 Using generics, these prefixes and units can be combined neatly to create all sorts of representations of quantities.
 The generic constraints then allow for the API to restrict the prefixes and units to a subset that actually make sense on a particular quantity.